 When not in front of the camera, actors Ian Somerhalder (Vampire Diaries, Lost) and Nikki Reed (Twilight series) are working behind the scenes on something very close to their hearts: animal welfare.
-The popular celebs are not only huge dog lovers, they also devote large amounts of time to helping furry friends in need.
+Popular celebs are not only huge dog lovers, they also devote large amounts of time to helping furry friends in need.

-On Valentine’s Day, Somehalder and Reed appeared as Celebrity Grand Monarchs in an adorable pooch parade held for the past 21 years in Mandeville, Louisiana, a few minutes from Somerhalder’s hometown of Covington.
+On Valentine’s Day, Somerhalder and Reed appeared as Celebrity Grand Monarchs in an adorable pooch parade held for the past 21 years in Mandeville, Louisiana, a few minutes from Somerhalder’s hometown of Covington.
 The charitable event — the Mystic Krewe of Mardi Paws — features dogs walking alongside their humans in a zany, stuff-strutting Mardi Gras-themed display of creativity and caring.
 Dachshunds wear dresses, Bulldogs wear bowties, and in this year’s parade, a Doberman even wore a hippie wig.

 Moments before Somerhalder and Reed took to the streets, they stood in a tent alongside scenic Lake Pontchartrain.
 Young fans pressed against barricades to catch a glimpse.
 It was special to the actors because not only was Mardi Paws about to start, it was also their first Valentine’s Day as a married couple.